An exotic calculus of Berezin-Toeplitz operators: Introduction

-There are two main difficulties in using complex stationary phase.
-First, when applying complex stationary phase, the amplitude is unbounded in $N$, and so any almost analytic extension of the amplitude will also be unbounded in $N$.
+There are two main difficulties in applying Melin and Sj\"ostrand's method of complex stationary to our case.
+First, the amplitude in our integrals is unbounded in $N$, and so any almost analytic extension will also be unbounded in $N$.
 This growth is carefully controlled by the Gaussian decay of the phase.
-Secondly, the critical point of the almost analytically extended phase, which is already an almost analytic extension, must be estimated for proper control of terms in the stationary phase expansion.
+Second, the critical point of the almost analytically extended phase, which is already an almost analytic extension, must be estimated for proper control of terms in the stationary phase expansion.

-\smallsection{Outline of Paper} In Section \ref{section:symbol class} the symbol class $S_{\delta} (m)$, is defined, where the symbol of operators like $T_{N, N^\delta g} $ are defined.
+\smallsection{Outline of Paper} In Section \ref{section:symbol class} the symbol class $S_{\delta} (m)$ is defined.
 In Section \ref{section:composition}, the method of complex stationary phase is used to approximate the kernel of $T_{N,f}$ for $f\in S_\delta (m)$.
-Using the stationary phase expansion, a composition formula is proven for operators in this exotic symbol class.
+Using the stationary phase expansion, a composition formula is proved for operators in this exotic symbol class.
 This proof occupies the majority of this paper and becomes fairly technical.
 However we felt it worth writing the details of how complex stationary phase is applied.
 For an application of this method in a simpler setting see Appendix \ref{section:AppendixB}.
-Lastly, in Section \ref{section:application}, this composition formula is used to prove a functional calculus result, a trace formula, and a parametrix construction.
-In Appendix \ref{Appendix:1}, a direct computation of the $N^{-1}$-order term of the composition of Toeplitz operators is presented.
+Lastly, in Section \ref{section:application}, this composition formula is used to prove a parametrix construction, a functional calculus, and a trace formula.
+In Appendix \ref{Appendix:1}, a direct computation of the second term of the composition of Toeplitz operators is presented.